kevinfrei/EMP/README.md

 ### Core Capabilities
 * **main** Maintain some sort of persistent DB for various stuff
 * **main** Make Now Playing resilient to song additions/changes
-  * potentially related to No Key Reuse below...
+  * Directly related to No Key Reuse below...
 * **both** Add custom Playlist capabilities
 * **both** Add "Recently Added" capabilities
-  * Also probably related to No Key Reuse below...
+  * Also likely related to No Key Reuse below...
 * **both** Media "info" (using node-mediainfo seems like the right thing to do)
   * Media metadata editing!
   * Support adding album covers
+* **main** Get album covers from media tags as well as the folder...
 * **both** Make 'Search' work.
 * **render** Make a miniplayer!
 * **both** "Auto" playlists (something involving stuff like "this artist" and "not this